mate-academy/js_2048_game/README.md

 5. Open your web browser and visit: `http://localhost:3000`
 6. Enjoy playing the 2048 game!

-#
+## Feedback

 Thank you for checking out the 2048 Game.
 If you have any questions or feedback, please don't hesitate to [contact me](mailto:pushkarskiyrodion@gmail.com).
+Your input is greatly appreciated!